Welcome To The Weight lifting Diet And Nutrition Article

 Protein For example: should always be introduced in your weight lifting diet in variety.

-Some protein that comes from grown food sources are incomplete.
-So verity is key, in protein and in protein consumption, It's important to get full and complete protein sources.
+As mentioned: some protein that comes from grown food sources are incomplete.
+So verity is key, in protein consumption, It's important to get full and complete protein sources.

-In actual fact I think the answer personally lies with body size and type, and how physically active you pursue your form of exercise or sport you engage in age is also a factor etc.
+The answer lies with body size and type and how physically active and often you pursue your form of exercise or sport you engage in, age is also a factor.

-Anaerobic exercise such as weight resistance training, bodybuilding, football, wrestling, etc., short burst energy sports and lifestyles are all under this anaerobic flag.
+Anaerobic exercise such as weight training, bodybuilding, football, wrestling, etc., short, intense, energy-burst sport professions or lifestyles are all under this anaerobic flag.

-With that said; you do need more protein to promote muscular growth and repair to maximize hypertrophy levels, meaning: consuming or ingesting enough protein from plant and animal sources, including protein supplement drinks...
+With that said; you do need more protein to promote muscular growth and repair to maximize hypertrophy levels, meaning: consuming or ingesting enough protein from plant and animal sources or protein supplements...

-Protein in your weight lifting diet if your skinny or a hard gainer; could be increased from 1 to 1.5 grams of protein per pound of body weight and increase caloric intake; or until you begin to reach muscular size and strength towards the goal your trying to achieve.
+Protein in your weight lifting diet if your skinny or a hard gainer; could be increased from 1 to 1.5 grams of protein per pound of body weight and an overall caloric increase; or until athletic achievements are made.

-Then you can reconsider your protein intake and back off to one gram of protein per pound of body weight, to maintain your size and strength levels.
+Then you can reconsider your protein intake by backing-off to one gram of protein per pound of body weight, to maintain size and strength levels.

 Protein consumption for females - (female weight training).